Architecture Overview of Service Provider Foundation

 The hoster provides tenants with the environment, which can include virtual machines.
 The hoster has an existing front-end portal, which all tenants can use.
 On the back end, the hoster has a collection of resources, which is called the fabric.
 The hoster allocates those resources into discrete groups according to the hoster’s needs.
 Each of these groups is known as a stamp.
 The hoster can then assign the tenant’s resources to stamps in whatever manner is appropriate to the hoster.
 The resources may be divided across several stamps, according to the hoster’s business model scheme.
 Service Provider Foundation makes it possible for the hoster to present a seamless user experience to the tenant by aggregating the data from each stamp and allowing the tenant to use the Service Provider Foundation application programming interfaces (APIs) to access that data.

 A stamp in Service Provider Foundation is a logical scale unit designed for scalability that provides an association between a server and its System Center 2012 Service Pack 1 (SP1) components.
 As tenant demand increases, the hoster provides additional stamps to meet the demand.
-Currently, Service Provider Foundation supports only one type of stamp; that is a single server that has Virtual Machine Manager (VMM) installed.
+Note that Service Provider Foundation System Center 2012 SP1 supported only one type of stamp; that is a single server that has Virtual Machine Manager (VMM) installed.

 The hoster can have a portal client, which faces the tenant, that provides access to the infrastructure that the hoster has granted.
 The portal uses an extensible representational state transfer (REST) API to communicate with the web service by using the OData protocol.
 The claims-based authentication verifies the tenant’s identity and associates it with the user role that the hoster assigns.